 - Not to forget, the large LED at the back of the phone that serves as a flashlight or helps you take those spectacular photos.

 - On the downside, LEDs are limited to few phones, and you will have to chip out some real cash to purchase a phone with the full array of colors available.

 - In some phones, you cannot make any changes on the LED, not even turning it off.
-This can be disappointing since we all love Android for its unlimited customizability.
+This can be disappointing since we all love google’s OS for its unlimited customizability.

 Turning LED notifications off

-In conclusion, LED notification can be a very useful feature of your Android device especially when it can be customized and does not disturb you when you are resting, so you turn it off.
+In conclusion, LED notification can be a very useful feature of your smartphones especially when it can be customized and does not disturb you when you are resting, so you turn it off.